la2050/archive/_projects/2014/l-a-futures.md

     program.
 Further, we are creating a strategic plan for developing the program over the next 3 years, building an advisory panel to broaden student participation and business collaboration.
-  competition: >-
-    This project is unique because it is not a one-time event, it is sequential.
-    Generally, others offer field trips, career days and job shadowing.
-In some cases, internships are available.
-These are vital to students' growth and job preparedness.
-What sets LA Futures apart is that it is a two-year program.
-Students are drawn in and their learning is customized, objectives and interests are met.
-Sequential experiences de-mystify the industry.
-Our mentors develop personal relationships with student participants they serve.
-    As a result, internships become more likely from engagement.
-  resources_money: '1'
-  resources_staff: '0'
-  resources_publicity: '1'
-  resources_infrastructure: '0'
-  resources_education: '0'
-  resources_technical: '1'
-  resources_communityoutreach: '0'
-  resources_research: '1'
   Which area(s) of LA does your project benefit?:
     - Central LA
     - East LA